What is a Contingent Beneficiary?

-- In case the beneficiary is a minor, a key challenge is to identify an honest legal guardian as the guardian will be trusted with a large sum of money.
+- If the beneficiary is a minor, a key challenge is to identify an honest legal guardian who will be trusted with a large sum of money.

-- The execution of contingent beneficiaries can become a difficult task if there are a number of heirs of varying ages.
+- Executing contingent beneficiaries can become difficult if there are a number of heirs of varying ages.

-- Failure to update the names of the designated beneficiaries by the account holder at any major life event can leave the contract meaningless.
+- Failure to update the names of the designated beneficiaries by the account holder at any significant life event can leave the contract meaningless.

 So, it can be seen that designating beneficiaries guarantees that the dependents find financial support even after the account holder’s death.
 Ideally, it is expected that the primary beneficiary would seldom die before the account holder, but assigning a contingent beneficiary is about planning for the worst-case scenario.